Entrepreneur, Designer & Aerialist

 Max Support vs. Eco Jersey

-The Max Support styles run more snug than the Eco Jersey.
+The Max Support style runs more snug than the Eco Jersey.
 Max Support is a nylon-spandex knit based on a tighter weave whereas the Eco Jersey is a lighter weight polyester-spandex knit.

 We translate for bra band and cup sizing.

-If you are in-between or bordering sizes, we recommend sizing up for the most comfortable fit.
-We use high performance stretch fabric, which adapts to changes in your body (weight changes, monthly cycles, hormonal changes).
+If you are in-between or bordering sizes, we strongly recommend sizing up if you have a fuller bust or wider chest.
+Our sizing runs true to size.
+We use high performance stretch fabric, which hugs and adapts to changes in your body (weight changes, monthly cycles, hormonal changes).

 Measuring by Bust & Underbust